struthersdan/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

     .UseFunctionInvocation();
 ```

+> **Note:** When you migrate to external MCP servers, you would replace the embedded approach with MCP client connections, but the middleware pipeline structure remains the same.

 Now even if you talk to it in English, you should get back a reply in Welsh:

 ```